codingjester/zoltar/README.md

 I'm probably going to add more to this and possibly try to turn it into some kind of api to get a markov chain of the fortunes.

 Regardless, it's silly and kinda fun.
+Please feel free to add any categories or quotes/phrases that you want.
+I'll probably pull in the majority of them and deploy them to my site.

 ## Running Zoltar
 It's pretty easy.
 Just run `rackup config.ru` or `ruby zoltar.rb`